Luxury Japan Tour Spring 2018

-This 15 day tour includes the best of everything Japan has to offer.
-It is designed for newcomers to Japan who want first class hotels and follows a leisurely pace without one night stays.
-We keep the groups small (up to 16) which allows you to have some very personal experiences and see life in Japan first hand.
+Our Luxury Japan Tour Spring 2018 includes the best of everything Japan has to offer.
+The tour is designed for newcomers to Japan who want first class hotels and services.
+It follows a leisurely pace without one night stays.
+We also keep the groups small – up to a maximum of 16 people.
+This allows you to have some very personal experiences and see life in Japan first hand.
 You will have your own tour escort throughout as well as the very best local guides each day.
-The tour is timed to include the stunning cherry blossoms as well as the Spring Geisha Dances.
+The tour is timed to include the stunning cherry blossoms as well as the beautiful Spring Geisha Dances.

-About two months before departure we will advise you of the confirmed tour details, including accommodation and also offer you the chance to see traditional entertainment such as kabuki.
+About two months before departure we will advise you of the confirmed tour details, including accommodation.
+We also offer you the chance to see traditional entertainment such as kabuki.

 Flight to Japan